A Quick Guide

-If you’re looking to have a one-off release of equity – get all your money in one go, then a lump sum plan may be the best equity release solution for you.
+If you’re looking to have a one-off release of equity – get all your money in one go, then this may be the best equity release solution for you.
 It is, in essence, a core lifetime mortgage financial product with little bonus features, which on the whole results in a lower interest rate.

-It works by allowing you to choose the amount of cash you need to release from your estate to meet your immediate financial needs.
-Invariably, to meet the requirements of a lump sum scheme, your objective will be a need for a single amount of money presently, with little or no need for additional cash in the future.
+It works by allowing you to choose the amount of cash you need to release from your estate to take care of your immediate financial needs.
+Invariably, to meet the requirements of a lump sum option, your objective will be a need for a single amount of money presently, with little or no need for some cash in the future.

 Learn More About » Lump Sum Lifetime Mortgages